nathansgreen/slf4j-compatibility-suite/README.md

 incompatibility.
 If the process of evaluating the lambdas does not catch exceptions (similar to what is done in `org.slf4j.helpers.MessageFormatter`) then logging operations can fail.
-Whether this is ultimately allowed will be a design choice agreed upon by the project lead(s).Comap
+Whether this is ultimately allowed will be a design choice agreed upon by the project lead(s).
+The best option is probably to be completely safe and allow implementers of the API to override the default behavior to be more inline with their own style and performance goals.